Ceremonial Drum of the Senufo People

 The Senufo people who live along the Ivory Coast in Africa created the ceremonial drum.
 The drum represents various aspects of tradition and life for certain Senufo communities.
 The construction of the drum is particularly indicative of the roles of women within Senufo communities and how they are seen as "preservers of life" those that hold up the structure and spirituality which govern their world.
 In fact, of the four Senufo societies, which educate and govern the individual acts of people, the divination governing sandogo society is composed mostly of women.
-It is worth noting that Senufo culture is matrilineal and certain societal positions such as the artisans, are determined by matrilineal inheritance.
+Senufo culture is matrilineal and certain societal positions such as the artisans, are determined by matrilineal inheritance.
 While ruled by elder male leaders, one's place in society, as well as their position for the future, is determined by the lineage of the mother.
 The ceremonial drum owned and housed in the Art Institute of Chicago epitomizes Senufo culture, and it is through drum's embellished designs that viewers are exposed to core beliefs of the Senufo, particularly, in how women are seen as guardians of divinity and supporting foundations of society for the Senufo.